StepheeGee/reading-notes/README.md

 #### *10.9.23*

- Hi, I'm Steph.
-Welcome to the chronicles of my journey to learning Software Development.
-I'm committed to expanding my knowledge in this exciting domain.
-Over the years, I've come to understand the power of a growth mindset in achieving personal and academic goals.
+Hey, I'm Steph.
+Join me on my journey of learning and mastering Software Development.
+I'm all in, committed to expanding my knowledge in this ever-evolving domain.
+Over the years, I've grasped the impact of a growth mindset in driving progress toward personal and academic goals.

+So...Let's dive in!
+You down?

 ![overwhelmed-african-american-school-girl-doing-hom-2022-12-16-06-39-38-utc (1)](https://github.com/StepheeGee/reading-notes/assets/146587839/dfe735e7-f1dd-4567-a658-365c6b754591)